Buying a second home might be your smartest move

 According to NAR’s annual vacation home buyer survey, a home equity line of credit (HELOC) on a primary residence is a favorite funding source for second home buyers.

-If you have enough equity in your home right now, then you would simply take out a line of credit and buy your second abode outright or use the funds to pay for the down payment.
+If you have enough equity in your home right now, then you could simply take out a line of credit and buy your second home outright or use the funds to make a down payment.

 This option would eliminate the need to refinance your current mortgage.
 You would keep your first mortgage intact and add another loan with different terms.